-The Rights-of-Way as Habitat Geospatial Database (the Database) is a central repository for tracking existing, restored, and potential pollinator habitat.
-It facilitates conservation partnerships within and across energy and transportation sectors.
+The Rights-of-Way Habitat as Geospatial Database (the Database) is a central repository for tracking existing, restored, and potential pollinator habitat.
+It facilitates conservation partnerships within and and transportation across energy sectors.
 The Database can also help your organization communicate the conservation value of your land to the public, state and federal resource agencies, and other key stakeholders.